 Temperament And Behavior

 The temperament of these dogs may vary quite a bit depending on whether a Miniature, Standard, or Giant Schnauzer was mixed with a Poodle, so there are a few pros and cons to weigh if you’re considering bringing home this hybrid breed.
 In general, most Schnoodles have very friendly and loyal personalities.
 Their traits allow them to make excellent watchdogs.
-However, since Giant Schnauzer tends to be more dominant and challenging to handle, some dogs may inherit these behaviors which can make them more difficult to control or train.
+However, since the Giant Schnauzer tends to be more dominant and challenging to handle, some dogs may inherit these behaviors, which can make them more difficult to control or train.

 How To Take Care Of A Schnoodle